DiyaLI916/Reciptor/README.md

 ```shell
 bash run_foodcom_reciptor.sh
 ```
+The model will be saved in `--snapshots` path.

 Notice: to run the baseline models (jm, sjm) described in our paper, please change `--model_type` to `jm|sjm` accordingly.

 To store the pretrained recipe embeddings: